static-frame/static-frame/doc/source/articles/guard.md

 StaticFrame provides utilities to extend runtime validation beyond type checking.
 Using the ``typing`` module's ``Annotated`` class, we can extend the type specification with one or more StaticFrame ``Require`` objects.
 For example, to validate that an array has a 1D shape of `(24,)`, we can replace ``TNDArrayIntAny`` with ``Annotated[TNDArrayIntAny, sf.Require.Shape(24)]``.
 To validate that a float array has no NaNs, we can replace ``TNDArrayFloat64`` with ``Annotated[TNDArrayFloat64, sf.Require.Apply(lambda a: ~a.insna().any())]``

 Implementing a new function, we can require that all input and output arrays have the shape `(24,)`.
-Calling this function with the previously created shape `(20,)` arrays raises an error:
+Calling this function with the previously created shape-`(20,)` arrays raises an error:

 ```python
 @sf.CallGuard.check